This varies from person to person.

 Some homes have a concrete pad for storing caravans and boats.
 There is also limited additional storage on site, subject to availability.

-If your home at Fairway Gardens is yet to be built or has not passed the critical stages of constructions for the ordering of such things as electrical points, kitchen cupboards, tiling, paint colours, light fittings or carpets, a range of options are available for your selection, subject to costs adjustments where applicable.
+If your home at Fairway Gardens is yet to be built or has not passed the critical stages of construction for the ordering of such things as electrical points, kitchen cupboards, tiling, paint colours, light fittings or carpets, a range of options are available for your selection, subject to costs adjustments where applicable.

 No. All buildings in the village are covered by a comprehensive insurance policy which is paid for from recurrent charges.
 You will, however, need your own Contents Insurance.